Search

 How do you think the fashion industry would view you and what you’re doing?

-Well I’m trying to lead an idea of personalization, a real one and the most common question I get is “Why do I need this?
+Well I’m trying to lead an idea of personalization.
+The most common question I get is “Why do I need this?
 Why do I need this crazy garment that I can’t go to the grocery store with?”
 But I create what I feel so this is what I feel and being practical is for boring people.
 It’s not for me.
 I hope that I’m going to get good reviews from the industry on my next collection but I don’t know yet.

 How/where/on who do you want to see your design worn?